process-project/lofar-lta-one-click-processing/README.md

 You can run the docker image, once you got the config.ini (not provided here for security reasons, but I will provide it upon request):

-`docker run -d -p 2015:2015 -v $PWD/config.ini:/home/config/config.ini -v $PWD/db-config.js:/home/ltacat/server/db-config.js web_service_image_name`
+`docker run -d -p 2015:2015 -v $PWD/config.ini:/home/config/config.ini -v $PWD/db-config.js:/home/ltacat/server/db-config.js web_service_image_id`

 You can also forward ports 5000 and 8000/sessions (though I was not able to forward the latter).